Home Security System Cost Comparison Calculator

 Stephanie Ben-Joseph headshot Stephanie Ben-Joseph

-Residential security has changed quickly in the last decade.
-Wireless sensors, app-based alerts, battery-powered cameras, and smart home integrations have made DIY systems much easier to install than older wired alarm panels.
-At the same time, professional security companies still appeal to homeowners who want a turnkey solution, expert placement of devices, and a monitoring center that can contact emergency services when an alarm is triggered.
-Both approaches can protect a home, but they do so with different cost structures.
+Modern home security has moved away from one-size-fits-all alarm packages.
+Wireless sensors, app alerts, battery cameras, and smart-home integrations have made DIY installations much easier than older wired panels, while professional providers still appeal to homeowners who want a turnkey setup and a monitoring center watching for alarms.
+Both choices can protect a home, but their cost structures are very different.

-Then fill in the professional system fields.
-Professional Equipment Cost should reflect the hardware portion of the quote.
-Professional Install Cost should include technician labor, activation, and setup charges if they are billed upfront.
-Professional Monthly Fee should include the recurring monitoring amount and any required service plan that is charged each month.
+Next, fill in the professional fields.
+Professional Equipment Cost should reflect the hardware charge in the quote, Professional Install Cost should include activation or technician labor billed at the start, and Professional Monthly Fee should cover the ongoing monitoring or service plan.

 Finally, enter the Comparison Period in months.
-This is the number of months over which you want to compare the two options.
 After you click the compare button, the calculator shows the total DIY cost, the total professional cost, and the difference between them.
-A positive difference means the professional option costs more than DIY by that amount.
-If you want to test another scenario, simply change the values and submit the form again.
+A positive difference means the professional option costs more; a negative difference means the DIY option does.
+Adjust the inputs and rerun the comparison until the timeframe matches your decision.

-The calculator uses straightforward arithmetic.
-It adds the one-time costs and then adds the monthly fee multiplied by the number of months.
+This home security cost comparison uses simple arithmetic: add the one-time charges, then add each monthly fee multiplied by the number of months.
 For the DIY option, the formula is:

 For the professional option, the formula is: